gnugal314/project-metavasis/README.md

 # React + Vite
+Personal portfolio built with React and deployed on Vercel, showcasing data engineering, analytics, and AI-driven solutions under the Metavasis framework.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+//This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: